Dave-team/Knowledge-base/Self awareness.md

     - If this doesn't flow/work, realize its okay to realize I'm more queiet in social group settings
 - I sometimes feel like missing out on life experiences such as weddings because of a limited social circle.

+### Privileged
+Extremely lucky being white male and grew up in Netheralnds.
+Worst thing that can happen isn’t that bad - could always go back to Netherlands

 ### Minimalism
 - I know that watches (or any materialistic things for that matter) ultimately won't bring happiness.
 They are a risk to keep for theft or damage, they need to be serviced, the search for watches is time consuming that perhaps could be better spent elsewhere.
 It's a constant race to reach the next thing